authcompanion/authcompanion2/README.md

 ## Admin Dashboard

-The Admin Dashboard is a tool that allows administrators or web application owners to manage the users of their web application.
+The Admin Dashboard is a tool that allows administrators or application owners to manage the users of their web application.
 It provides a range of functions that administrators can use to create, edit, and delete user accounts; all via a friendly and intuitive interface.

 Check out the Admin Dashboard in the documentation to learn how to access it: [Administer](https://docs.authcompanion.com/guide/administer.html).